Skip to content Skip to footer

 The Manufacturing Innovation Awards honor local manufacturers who are driving progress through smart solutions, creative strategies, and measurable results.

-Four outstanding manufacturers, located in the Inland Empire, will be honored under the award categories of:
+One outstanding manufacturer in the Inland Empire will be honored in each of the following categories:

 Awards will be presented at the

-Winners will showcase their companies and ideas and be recognized through MCIE media including our newsletter, website and social media.
+Winners will showcase their company innovation, receive an innovation award, and be recognized through our newsletter, website, and social media.

 GENERAL GUIDELINES: